Tag: life

 • Kingdoms of the Radio: Charlie Perigo 1 [ficção]

 What fiery creation / Streaking across the skies… I love that fucking song!
 Oh yea, sorry, man.
 Are we rolling then?
 I was just about to say how much we all dug that “lost” Lucious Cole album when it came out.
 I can remember exactly where I was when I heard that Cole had died.
 The first time.
-Hang on, I’m getting ahead of myself.
+I guess I’m getting ahead of myself.

 I was driving back up from surfing the Point break all morning with Chae.
 You’ve already talked to Chae, right?
 Man, I had just bought the Olds back then, a beautiful 1970 442 in Nocturne Mist.
-The top was down, of course, and the wind was blowing her long black hair around like we were in a shampoo commercial.
+The top was down, of course, and the wind was blowing her long black hair around like she was in a shampoo commercial.

-I had the radio tuned into a pirate station from out in Boonville and they were playing a block of tunes from Cole’s old band, the National Loaf—not really my favorite as I’ve always been more of an R&B guy: Otis, Sam and Dave, that’s my bag.
+I had the radio tuned to a pirate station from out in Boonville and they were playing a block of tunes from Cole’s old band, the National Loaf—not really my favorite as I’ve always been more of an R&B guy.
+Otis, Sam and Dave, that’s my bag.
 James Brown!
 Say it Loud!

-Chae was a big fan, especially of the more personal solo stuff he had put out after the breakup.
+Chae was a big Lucious Cole fan, especially of the more personal solo stuff he had put out after the Loaf breakup.
 Personally, I can’t stand that singer-songwriter shit.
-For my money, if you can’t say it with a five-piece horn section, then maybe you should just keep it to yourself; that’s just me.
-Chae was pretty upset and moped around the rest of the day playing Loaf records until I secretly started being glad that he was dead.
+For my money, if you can’t say it with a five-piece horn section, then maybe you should just keep it to yourself, that’s just me.
+Chae was pretty upset and moped around the rest of the day playing Cole’s records until I secretly started being glad that he was dead.

-Cole had checked out at the going age of 27 and everyone made a big deal of him being another member of the “27 club,” yet another case of wasted youth and potential.
+Cole had checked out at the going sell-by date of 27 and everyone made a big deal of him being another member of the “club;” yet another case of wasted youth and potential.
 I’m here to tell you that 27 didn’t seem all that young back then.
-A lot of us had grown up hard and fast when the ’60s went up like a house fire next door to a bomb factory.
-All the “flower power” bullshit that you hear about those days had been pretty well defoliated in Vietnam before getting stabbed to death by the Angels out in Altamont.
+A lot of us had grown up hard and fast when the ’60s went up like a house fire next door to a fireworks factory.
+All the “flower power” bullshit that you hear about those days had been pretty well defoliated in Vietnam before getting stabbed to death by the Angels out at Altamont.

 I did one tour flying Hueys overseas—lift and assault—and got out just before the shit really hit the fan.
 It was no picnic, but nothing like those poor fuckers had to deal with after Tet.
 At least I ended up with a marketable skill after all that grind.